rubymonolith/nopassword/README.md

 1. User enters their email in your app
 2. A 128-bit random token is generated and stored in the user's session
 3. A link containing the token is emailed to the user
-4. User clicks the link — it only works in the same browser that requested it
+4. User clicks the link, which only works in the same browser that requested it

 ### Why is this secure?